 - Exterior of the home, including siding, roof, porch/patio, and yard

 Home inspections are typically conducted during the time when the property changes hands.
 Occasionally, the seller may order a pre-listing inspection before putting the home on the market.
-And in most cases, the buyer orders an inspection before finalizing the purchase.
+In most cases, the buyer orders an inspection before finalizing the purchase.

 Why should home buyers get a home inspection?